How to Update macOS Apps Without MacUpdater

 For developers and power users, this is the actual answer.
 Set it up once, run topgrade weekly, and the whole system stays current with almost no effort.

 The right setup depends on how you use your Mac and how comfortable you are with the terminal.
-A few practical configurations:
+Three practical configurations cover most people:

 For casual users who just want something that works: install Latest, run it every couple of weeks, and accept that you’ll occasionally need to manually update an app it missed.
 Free, takes five minutes to set up.

-For developers and power users: use Homebrew as your primary way of installing apps going forward.
+For developers and power users: use Homebrew as your primary way of installing apps.
 Use mas for App Store apps.
 Put Topgrade on top so you can update everything with one command.
 More work up front, but it’s the most reliable long-term setup, and it’s completely free.

 I’ve tried every alternative, and I haven’t settled on one yet, mostly because my damn perfectionism won’t let me accept anything less functional than MacUpdater was for me.
 Topgrade looks promising, but I haven’t fully baked it into my daily workflow yet.